DSU-Digital-Sound-Design/DAD-422-Audio-Production-III/content/pages/schedule.md

    **Monday 10/18**

+    * Keep doing - More on [coding audio in Unity](pages/lectures/week-8/coding-audio.md)

+   **Wednesday 10/20**

    * Add [animations to the project](pages/lectures/week-9/animations) and add sound to the animations.

-   **Wednesday 10/20**

    * Player locomotion

    **Friday 10/22**